A vanishing theorem for tautological classes of aspherical manifolds: Block homeomorphisms of aspherical manifolds

-\begin{Rmk} For our purposes it will often suffice to know that the map $\B\TOPtw_0(M) \to \B\G_0(M)$ is an equivalence after inverting 2, or even rationally.
+\begin{Rmk} For our purposes it will often suffice to know that $\iota_h \colon \B\TOPtw_h(M) \to \B\G_0(M)$ is an equivalence after inverting 2, or even rationally.
 To obtain this weaker statement one need not assume the full Farrell--Jones conjectures, a variant of the L-theoretic conjecture is enough, as we will explain in \cref{pbc2}. \end{Rmk}

 \begin{Rmk} We do not know the validity of the block Borel conjecture for aspherical manifolds of dimension less than 4.
 The vanishing results for tautological classes, however, are known in dimensions at most 3 anyway (at least rationally in case of dimension $3$).
-Indeed, in dimension 1 this is a straight forward calculation since $S^1$-bundles can always be given linear structures, in dimension 2, the orientable aspherical manifolds are exactly the surfaces $\Sigma_g$ with $g \geq 1$.
-For $g \geq 2$ the space $\B\DIFF(\Sigma_g)$ has contractible components by a result of \cite{EE}, so there is nothing to prove.
+Indeed, in dimension 1 this is a straightforward calculation since $S^1$-bundles can always be given linear structures, in dimension 2, the orientable aspherical manifolds are exactly the surfaces $\Sigma_g$ with $g \geq 1$.
+For $g \geq 2$ the space $\DIFF_h(\Sigma_g)$ is contractible by a result of \cite{EE}, so there is nothing to prove.
 For the torus $T^2$ one uses that the maps

-are homotopy equivalences and that the left translation map $\B T^2 \to \B\G(T^2)$ factors over $\B\DIFF(T^2)$ and is an equivalence onto the identity component.
+are homotopy equivalences and that the left translation map $ T^2 \to \G(T^2)$ factors over $\DIFF(T^2)$ and is an equivalence onto $\DIFF_h(T^2)$.
 Then one uses the same calculation as in the case of principal $S^1$-bundles.
 For 3-dimensional manifolds there is a general vanishing result due to Ebert, see \cite[Corollary 1.3]{Ebert}: He proves that rational, tautological classes vanish in the cohomology of $\B\DIFF^+(M)$ even for non-aspherical $M$.
 For more details, see the discussion in \cite[p.\ 10]{BFJ}. \end{Rmk}